rfo909/CFT/README.md

 The reason for developing CFT, is mainly the horrors of PowerShell, but also a desire for a an automation environment and shell that works the same on both Windows and Linux.

-CFT is still inspired by PowerShell, as all values are objects, instead of just strings, like in the linux/unix shells.
+CFT is inspired by PowerShell, working with objects instead of just strings, as in the linux/unix traditional shells.

 Lastly it should be mentioned that parsers and intepreters, and language design is a long lasting interest, ever since creating a preprocessor for Ada for parallel simulation purposes at University pre 1993.